luyadev/luya/docs/guide/app-admin-module-controllerview.md

 You have now told the administration module that there is a new menu entry.
 All you have to do is now run the `./vendor/bin/luya import` command and assign the new permissions to your admin UI.

 > Important!
-Do not forget to run `import` command **and** assign the permission to your Administration Group in the Admin UI afterwards!
+Do not forget to run `import` command **and** assign the permission to your Administration Group in the admin UI afterwards!

 You could also use {{luya\admin\componenets\AdminMenuBuilder::nodeRoute()}} which would not have a group and item which gives you a larger screen to build your custom views.